-I discovered HP fanfiction a bit over 2 years ago (which is the only kind that i have been reading so far).
-Before that, i must have read the canon books like 867690708 times.
-Honestly!
+I discovered HP fanfiction a couple of years ago.
+The number of times I'd read the canon books before that must be three-digit.
 Then i came upon this awesome little world that manages to take the Hp universe to its limits, and in some extreme cases, makes canon look like some amateur story.
 Undoubtedly, JKR did the hardest and most important job of coming up with this universe and its rules, but there are writers so talented and with so many great ideas that make for even more interesting and engaging stories than hers.
 Once again though, kudos to JKR since obviously without her there would be nothing.

 My favorites list

 Some people fill their lists with dozens of fics that they find simply interesting, or to support the author, or whatever.
 However, the few fics that make it in my list are those that are, as you guessed, fucking awesome and on a league of their own.
-Apart from that, they have a high re- readability factor, because in my books (no pun), that is when a writer has succeeded in his story: the reader would have no problem reading his fic again and again.
-If you have not read one of the fics in my fav list, you should seriously consider checking it out.
-It is for your own good.
-I guarantee you will like them.
-Else, you get your money back.
+Apart from that, they have a high re- readability factor, because in my books, that is when a writer has succeeded in his story: the reader would have no problem reading his fic again and again.

 Elements that make up for a good story

 First off, good grammar and structure.
 I really am no grammar nazi, but whenever people butcher the english language i feel like ripping my hair off.